Acemonk/Acemonk/README.md

 ### Hi there 👋

-Here comes new hack code for ninebot scooster speed hack code
+Here comes new speed hack code for ninebot scooster